Elizabeth Austen

 I haven’t experienced the profound loss of a child; in fact, I’m not even a parent, but I wanted to say yes to that request.
 I knew that I wanted to write a poem that could rise to the level of ceremony, that would have an incantatory quality, readying the space for the calling out of the names.

 Every parent I’ve spoken with who has lost a child has said, in one way or another, how important it is to hear their child’s name spoken aloud by others, and to know that their child is not forgotten.
 One mom, in particular, spoke about the death of her child after years of chronic illness.
-Her description of making her son Kevin’s bed for the last time ignited the series of images that shape the poem.
+Her description of making her son Jeff’s bed for the last time ignited the series of images that shape the poem.

 In some ways, this was the least “willed” of any occasional poem I’ve written.
 Though of course it went through many revisions, the final version is essentially how the poem arrived.
 It’s mysterious how these things happen.